-Biographies of the current Directors of the Company at the date of this Report, all of whom served throughout the year ended 30 June 2014, are shown on page 17.
-Allister Langlands was appointed to the Board on 1 July 2014 and his biographical details are also set out on page 17.
+Biographies of the current Directors of the Company at the date of this Report, all of whom served throughout the year ended 30 June 2015, are shown on page 17.

-The Directors' interests in the Ordinary share capital and CULS of the Company at 30 June 2014 and 1 July 2013, which were unchanged as at the date of this Report, are shown in the table on page 26.
+The Directors' interests in the Ordinary share capital and CULS of the Company at 30 June 2015 and 30 June 2014, which were unchanged as at the date of this Report, are shown in the table on

-Mr Langlands will offer himself for election as a director at the AGM on 9 October 2014.
-All of the other directors will retire and, being eligible will offer themselves for re-election as directors at the AGM on 9 October 2014.
-The Board's policy on tenure may be found in the Statement of Corporate Governance.
+All of the Directors will retire and, being eligible will offer themselves for re-election as Directors at the AGM on 22 October 2015.
+The Board's policy on tenure may be found in the Statement of Corporate Governance on page 29.